Environment

 Denver’s ozone problems are aggravated because the city is situated in a geographical bowl between the Rockies and the plains.
 Ozone precursor pollutants get trapped in that bowl, waiting to get cooked into ozone by the sun.

-Under some conditions, wildlife smoke particles can contribute to the formation of ground-level ozone, but that isn’t the main driver of such alerts.
+Wildlife smoke particles can contribute to the formation of ground-level ozone — and Colorado has several major wildfires burning right now this summer —but fires and smoke aren’t necessarily the main driver of such alerts.
 Smoggy days obstructing views of the Rocky Mountains often correlate with ozone alerts, too, but ozone is a colorless gas.

 Short-term exposure to excess ozone can cause coughing, chest pain, difficulty breathing, asthma attacks and eye, nose and throat irritation.
 Long-term exposure to ozone has been linked to lung and cardiovascular disease, and even premature death, according to the CDPHE.